Skip to main content

 Graduate students will explore research on many of the policy issues that surround teachers and shape their work lives.
 The nation's public schools and nature of teachers' work are directly affected by broader economic, political, and social forces and transformations.
 Explorations will include how these factors come together, how they have been studied in previous scholarship, and the implications for teachers.
 Through course readings, seminar style discussions, and independent work, students will gain an understanding of the complex nature of teacher development, professionalization policies, and develop a line of research inquiry in this area.
 F,S.

 EDL 574.
-Administration and Organizational Behavior II.
+Organizational Theory for Educational Leaders.
 3 Credits.

 T&L 571.
 Teacher Education: Focus on the Teacher.
 3 Credits.